andybrucenet/ansible-ec2-hadoop-cluster/README.md

    * While you are at it...login to the UI node via VNC.
 You can open Firefox and check out the status of the cluster install.
 <br />
 1. *Cluster Start*.
-Problems arise when I have the blueprint build and start the cluster.
-So, I have you do the actual cluster start manually.
-   * Wait for the cluster to build (normally less than 15 minutes)
+   * Should start automatically (normally less than 15 minutes).
-   * Under the `master1` node, disable the `Accumulo Tracer` (place it in Maintenance Mode).
-Otherwise, the initial cluster start sometimes blocks for a _long_ time.
-   * Select all hosts and start the cluster.
-Come back in 10 minutes and check.
-   * Under the `master1` node, enable the `Accumulo Tracer` and start it.
-Should take only a minute or so.
+   * Restart the data nodes (they will timeout waiting for the master nodes to install / start).
 <br />
 1. *Cluster Post-Process*.
    * After the cluster starts successfully, then execute the post-processing command emitted by the `start-here.sh` shell script above.